tldr-pages/tldr/pages/common/bat.md

 > A `cat` clone with syntax highlighting and Git integration.
 > More information: <https://github.com/sharkdp/bat>.

-- Print the contents of a file to the standard output:
+- Print the contents of a file to `stdout`:

 `bat {{path/to/file}}`